hftf/dope/README.md

 1. Ensure all dependencies are installed:
 `plover_python_dictionary`, `plover-stenotype-extended`, `appdirs`.
-2. Clone or download this folder (currently called `jeff-phrasing`) and put it as a subdirectory inside `plover`.
+2. Clone or download this folder (currently called `dope`) and put it as a subdirectory inside `plover`.
-3. Open Plover and add `jeff-phrasing/my_phrasing.py` as a dictionary.
+3. Open Plover and add `dope/my_phrasing.py` as a dictionary.
 (The other `.py` files need to be in the same folder as `my_phrasing.py`, but do not add them to Plover as they are not dictionaries themselves.)